• Skip to primary navigation

 6. The cubes are rinsed with water to remove any residual bacteria.

-7. Nata de coco is stored in a liquid solution to keep it moist and preserve its texture or cooked with sugar or other fruit juices.
+7. Nata de coco is stored in a liquid solution to keep it moist and preserve its texture, or cooked with sugar and other fruit juices.

 Nata de coco in a strainer over a bowl.